JuliaPy/PyCall.jl/README.md

 # Calling Python functions from the Julia language

+This package provides a `@pyimport` macro that mimics a Python `import` statement: it imports a Python module and provides Julia wrappers for all of the functions and constants therein, including automatic conversion of types between Julia and Python.

-This package provides a `pycall` function (similar in spirit to Julia's `ccall` function) to call Python functions from the Julia language, automatically converting types etcetera.
+It also provides facilities for lower-level manipulation of Python objects, including a `PyObject` type for opaque Python objects and a `pycall` function (similar in spirit to Julia's `ccall` function) to call Python functions from the Julia language with type conversions.

 **Note**: In order to load Python modules such as NumPy that are partly implemented in shared libraries (i.e., which are not purely written in Python),